Google Rating

 Dental issues

-Cracks.
-Chips.
-Tooth decay.
-Worn fillings.
-These are all known causes of sensitive teeth.
+Cracks, chips, tooth decay, and worn or leaking fillings – These are all known causes of sensitive teeth.
 This is because these issues can expose the inner part of the tooth.
 This can cause pain and discomfort, and these problems often require dental treatment to fix.

 Recent Dental Treatment

-Teeth whitening, fillings or even cleanings can temporarily make teeth feel more sensitive.
-It usually settles after a few days.
-If it doesn’t, it’s worth checking with your dentist.
+Some treatments can temporarily increase sensitivity.
+Teeth whitening, fillings or even professional cleanings can temporarily make teeth feel more sensitive.

 Sensitive teeth treatment with Ringway Dental